-It has been almost 40 years since the 1972 International Regulations for Preventing Collisions at Sea known as COLREGs were introduced, and regular amendments have been taking place accordingly ever since.
+It has been almost 40 years since the 1972 International Regulations for Preventing Collisions at Sea known as Colregs were introduced, and regular amendments have been taking place accordingly ever since.

 Collision avoidance is believed, in a sense, to prevent groundings, the striking of fixed obstacles, as well as ships colliding with other ships.
 Over the last half-century despite improvements in navigational aids such as ARPA and attempts to raise the standards of training through the various STCW conventions, collisions still occur.
-Many studies and accident reports_indicate that the accidents were caused by either human error or are associated with human error as a result of inappropriate human responses.
+Many studies and accident reports indicate that the accidents were caused by either human error or are associated with human error as a result of inappropriate human responses.
 Collisions commonly represent many of these accidents.

-This paper discusses key issues regarding the application of Collisions Regulations (COLREGs) at sea and reports on the outcome of a recent EU funded eCOLREGs project known as ACTs.
-This paper does not attempt to examine the each and every rule included in regulations but the EU Project ACTs' online platform considered each rule and provides some 290 scenarios many developed and videoed in ship simulators for those interested to review and explore more.
-There also some tests available on the online platform.
-The paper mainly discusses the basic rules that are usually ignored or disregarded identifying the deficiencies in the maritime education and training (MET) of seafarers which are related to concerns about COLREGs, and makes recommendation by applying Pareto Analysis.
+This paper discusses key issues regarding the application of Colregs at sea.
+This paper does not attempt to examine the each and every rule included in Colregs, however, it discusses the basic rules that are usually ignored or disregarded.
+This paper also discusses the deficiencies in the maritime education and training (MET) of seafarers which are related to concerns about Colregs.
+This paper is written from the viewpoint of an experienced mariner.

-Keywords: COLREGs, maritime education and training, collision avoidance, Pareto Analysis
+Keywords: Colregs, maritime education and training, collision avoidance